AZanellato/config_files/README.md

 The install the extensions/themes:

 https://github.com/gpakosz/.tmux

 https://github.com/robbyrussell/oh-my-zsh

 https://github.com/pascaldevink/spaceship-zsh-theme

-I assuming you'll have this repository on the home folder, then you just do:
+I'm assuming you'll have this repository on the home folder, if so just do:
 ```bash
 $ ln -s ~/.vim ~/nvim\
 $ ln -s -f .tmux/.tmux.conf